Certification

 ABPNS Certification

-The process of ABPNS certification has changed since the ABNS/ABPNS merger.
-Currently, pediatric neurosurgeons who meet criteria for certification or re-certification will receive a “Recognition of Focused Practice” (RFP) credential in Pediatric Neurosurgery.
+The process of ABPNS certification has changed with the further integration of the ABPNS and ABNS.
+Currently, pediatric neurosurgeons who meet criteria for certification or re-certification will receive a subspecialty credential in Pediatric Neurosurgery.
 These changes will apply to all North American applicants, but will affect applicants differently depending on the status and timing of their ABNS or RCPS(C) certification.
 The basic components include:

 1. Completion of the ABPNS pediatric written focused practice examination